a-franca/abf.li/_posts/2022/2022-05-26-is-there-a-perfect-keyboard.md

 The first is the old full size (or 100%).
 This keyboard derives from the IBM model M keyboard.
 The original consisted of a 101-keys keyboard that was divided into four basic groups:

-The first group were the alphabet and punctuation keys, followed by the middle group with the navigation keys and, for example, <kbd>page up</kbd> and <kbd>page down</kbd>, then the group of number keys, and finally the group of function keys located on the top.
+The first group was the alphabet and punctuation keys, followed by the middle group with the navigation keys and, for example, <kbd>page up</kbd> and <kbd>page down</kbd>, then the group of number keys, and finally the group of function keys located on the top.

 Basically, the full sized keyboard that we see today has 103 keys, where, in the 90s, with creation of windows 95, two super keys (or windows keys, as you will) were added, one on the left side, between the <kbd>ctrl</kbd> and <kbd>alt</kbd>, and one on the right.